imehrlich/survey_bag/election_mrp/README.md

 # Overview

-This repository contains code and data for a simple MRP model forecasting the US 2020 presidential election.
+This repository contains code and data for an example of a simple MRP model forecasting the US 2020 presidential election.

 Data used in this study from the Democracy Fund and IPUMS is unavailable to be shared publicly.